shannonjen/simple-api/README.md

 #### ***CREATE*** post "/" => "todos#create"

 * We are restricted to GET requests via the browser's URL window.
 We can use cURL or Postman to make more complicated HTTP requests.
-Let's try and make a POST request using Postman.
+Let's try and make a POST request
+  * Using Postman: POST http://localhost:3000/?title=Make Millions
+  * ***or*** cURL

+      ```bash
+      $ curl -X POST -H 'Content-Type: application/json' -d '{"title":"Make Millions"}' http://localhost:3000
+      ```
 * We get a 422: Unprocessable Entity.
 This is because Rails has a default configuration to reject POST requests without authenticity tokens.
 A protective measurement to prevent malicious CSRF attacks.
 Since we are building a stateless API, let's turn off the protection by removing the [protect_from_forgery](http://api.rubyonrails.org/classes/ActionController/RequestForgeryProtection.html) method in the ApplicationController.

     ```ruby
     class ApplicationController < ActionController::Base